If you are looking for the best aquarium plants for shrimp then you are at the right place.

 MINIMUM TANK SIZE | 10 gallon |

 Red root floater is a fast-growing floating plant.
+It is one of the best red aquarium plants.

 It is a very hardy plant which makes it a good choice for beginners.